 Whether you like a notebook, a spreadsheet template (we have a printable baby tracker you can use), or an app on your phone, here are some tools of the trade, some of which are brand-new to the market.

-Hatch Baby Smart Changing Pad – Lay your baby down to change him and push a button to capture his weight at the same time.
-This gets stored and displayed in the free Hatch Baby activity tracker (which can be used without the smart changing pad, too) and parents can compare their baby’s growth to data from the World Health Organization, instantly.
+Lay your baby down to change him and push a button to capture his weight at the same time.
+This gets stored and displayed in the free Hatch Baby activity tracker. (which can be used without the smart changing pad, too) Parents can compare their baby’s growth to data from the World Health Organization, instantly.
 Use the app to log diapers, slee, and feeding.

-This new pump connects to your smart phone with Bluetooth and automatically logs the output of your pumping sessions.
-Since they know pumping is not the only piece of the puzzle, they’ve included other tracking functions in the app, like feeding and diapers, so it’s all in one place.
+This new pump connects to your smartphone with Bluetooth and automatically logs the output of your pumping sessions.
+Since they know pumping is not the only piece of the puzzle, they’ve included other tracking functions in the app, like feeding and diapers.
+It’s all in one place.
 You might fall over when you see the price, but rest assured the consumer has a choice.
-Same pump without the Bluetooth connection is much less expensive.
+The same pump without the Bluetooth connection is much less expensive.
 Both are available to ship in Feb 2017.

-– this is a wearable wristband, like a FitBit, that allows the caregiver to push buttons to track feedings, diaper changes, and a few other metrics.
-The data goes back to an app, so parents can refer to it later, or keep tabs on naps while away from the baby.
+– this is a wearable wristband, like a Fitbit, that allows the caregiver to push buttons to track feedings, diaper changes, and a few other metrics.
+The data goes back to an app, so parents can refer to it later.
+You can also keep tabs on naps while away from the baby.
 Available February 2017.
 Check this page on Amazon to see if it’s landed yet.

 Plus 4 stand-alone apps that track babies

-Baby Tracker – another one that does it all, with an elegant interface that’s easy to use.
+another one that does it all, with an elegant interface that’s easy to use.
 See it in more detail here >

 offers a simple logging app that is especially designed to be thumb-tapped, with the newborn’s parent — likely carrying a baby — in mind.
 More details >